metaborg/documentation/source/langdev/manual/config.rst

      - initialize: runs at the start of a build
      - generateSources: runs after compilers for all compile dependencies have generated source files
-     - preJava: runs after the build (i.e. pack-sdf, strj, etc. have been executed), but before compiling Java files
+     - compile: runs after the build (i.e. pack-sdf, strj, etc. have been executed), but before compiling Java files
-     - postJava: runs after Java files have been compiled, and after packaging the language component
+     - pkg: runs after Java files have been compiled, and after packaging the language component
      - clean: runs when the language specification is cleaned

    - Default: None